Rob Oswald

 Robert Oswald (born 1964 in Baltimore, Maryland) is an American drummer.
 Oswald is best known as the former drummer for Karma to Burn.
 He has previously been a member of various bands including Year Long Disaster, Mondo Generator, Nebula, Buttsteak, Lee Harvey Keitel Band, Caffeine Driven Stress Magnets and Jade.
-He currently resides in the Laurel Canyon area of Los Angeles with the rest of his band mates.
+He currently resides in the Laurel Canyon area of Los Angeles with the rest of his bandmates.

 In a 2012 Facebook post, Oswald announced that he had retired from music.